oreillymedia/bgp_in_the_data_center/README.md

 Details
 ------------------------

 This demo will configure a layer 3 BGP network.
 The demo is downloaded onto the `oob-mgmt-server` under the `cumulus` user.
 It assumes the network is up and running (via `vagrant up`) but it **has not** yet been configured.
-The playbook `RUNME.yml` will configure BGP (or OSPF) on all spine and leafs as well as configure the hosts.
+The playbook `RUNME.yml` will configure BGP on all spine and leafs as well as configure the hosts.

-You can change the protocol in the properties.yml file to "ospf" to configure the CLOS with unnumbered OSPF rather than BGP.
-Run the reset playbook before switching protocols to ensure a clean slate to start the configuration on.

 Resetting The Topology